- User input — The prompt sent to a model or agent.

 - Output — The final completion returned to the user.

-The guardrail system applies to all Models sold directly by Azure, except for prompts and completions processed by audio models such as Whisper.
+The guardrail system applies to all Foundry Models sold by Azure, except for prompts and completions processed by audio models such as Whisper.
 For more information, see Audio models.
 The guardrail system currently applies only to agents developed in the Foundry Agent Service, not to other agents registered in the Foundry Control Plane.

 Prerequisites